dmbarbour/awelon/AboutABC.md

 # Awelon Bytecode

 Awelon Bytecode (ABC) is a primary component of the Awelon project.
-ABC is a streamable, securable, type-safe, tacit concatenative, causally commutative, spatially idempotent, weakly legible, functional bytecode.
+ABC is a streamable, securable, type-safe, tacit concatenative, non-strict, causally commutative, spatially idempotent, weakly legible, functional bytecode.
 Breaking this down:

 * **streamable** supports well-behaved incremental processing
 * **securable** effects via invocation of unforgeable capability text
 * **typesafe** types can enforce many safety properties, and can be inferred
 * **tacit** no local variable or parameter names; ops appy to environment
 * **concatenative** juxtaposition is composition; to addend is to edit
+* **non-strict** no commitment to common evaluation orders; temporal control
 * **causally commutative** effect ordering is expressed by argument threading
 * **spatially idempotent** duplicate expression doesn't duplicate effect
 * **weakly legible** visible, formattable code; readable text and numbers